Rapptz/discord.py/docs/api.rst

 .. class:: InviteUsersJobStatus

-    Represents the error status of an invite target users job.
+    Represents the status of an invite target users job.

     .. versionadded:: 2.7